vivi-le/vivi-le/README.md

-👋 Hi, I’m Viviane (Lan) LE.
+👋 Hi, I’m Viviane LE.

-I am a highly experienced professional with a background in compliance and a strong knowledge of data privacy.
-As a former legal & compliance officer, I have a deep understanding of data privacy regulations and best practices.
+I am a highly experienced professional with a background in legal compliance.
+Currently, I am working as a data analyst in the banking industry at Banque Populaire du Nord.
+My main responsibility is to create and develop data-driven reports for the finance security department using Power BI and SQL.
+These reports help identify areas requiring corrective actions.

-Currently, I am working as a data analyst in banking industry (at _Banque Populaire du Nord_ - a French bank), where my mission is to create and develop multiple reports for the finance security department by using Power BI and SQL.
+In addition to my expertise in data analysis, I also possess project management skills.

-📫 You can reach me by email: l**********@gmail.com
+📫 Reach me by email at: viviane.le.2311@gmail.com

 <!---
 vivi-le/vivi-le is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.